zudello/zudello-knowledge-base/Knowledge Base/purchasing-module/understanding-two-way-and-three-way-matching.md

 This guide explains the differences between two-way and three-way matching and why your organisation might use either approach.

-## Best practices

-- Implement matching for all purchasing workflows where possible
-- Review matched documents carefully before approval
-- Address matching discrepancies in line with your business's policies
-- Document your matching requirements and workflows for team training

 ## What is matching?

 Matching is a verification process that compares documents in your procurement workflow to ensure accuracy and prevent errors or fraud.
 By automatically linking related documents, matching helps: